Version2beta/talks/idiomatic_erlang_in_42_minutes/idiomatic_erlang.md

 ```
 ]

-The only reason Erlang let me get away with telling it 'A's value was because the first time around, Erlang didn't know what 'A' was worth.
+The only reason Erlang let me get away with telling it 'A's value was because the first time around, Erlang didn't know what 'A's value was.
 'A' was unbound.
 But then I gave Erlang a logic statement, and from that, Erlang could infer that the unbound variable 'A' had a value.

 Erlang will do matching even when it needs to unpack values to do so.
 However, it's important to note a couple of things.
 First, the unbound variable needs to be on the left side of the equals sign.
 Second, bound variables still have to match or you're going to get an exception.